Shifted Contact Structures on Differentiable Stacks: Introduction

 The paper is organized as follows.
 In Section \ref{sec:atiyah} we recall what are symplectic Atiyah forms and how they can encode contact structures (see \cite{Vitagliano:djbundles,Vitagliano:holomorphic}).
-In Section \ref{sec:lb} we recall the necessary aspects of the theory of \emph{VB groupoids}, i.e.~vector bundles in the category of Lie groupoids \cite{Mackenzie:generaltheory, Gracia:VBgroupoids}, including their Morita theory \cite{DelHoyo:VBmorita}, with a special emphasis on line bundle groupoids.
+In Section \ref{sec:lb} we recall the necessary aspects of the theory of \emph{VB groupoids}, i.e.~vector bundles in the category of Lie groupoids \cite{Mackenzie:generaltheory, Gracia:VBgroupoids}, including their Morita theory \cite{DelHoyo:VBmorita}, with a special emphasis on what we call LB groupoids.
 This takes care of the aspect (A1) in the definition of a contact structure.
 Let $G \rightrightarrows M$ be a Lie groupoid.
 The \emph{fiber of a VB groupoid} over a point of $M$ is a $2$-term cochain complex of vector spaces and a VB groupoid morphism induces a cochain map between the fibers.
 There is an extremely useful characterization of \emph{VB Morita maps} (i.e.~VB groupoid morphisms which are also Morita maps), due to del Hoyo-Ortiz \cite{DelHoyo:VBmorita}, which we use throughout the paper.
-Namely a VB groupoid morphism is a VB Morita map if and only if it induces quasi-isomorphisms on fibers.
+Namely a VB groupoid morphism is a VB Morita map if and only if it is a Morita map on bases and, additionally, if it induces quasi-isomorphisms on fibers.
 We also introduce in this section a notion of natural isomorphism between two VB groupoid morphisms adapted to the vector bundle structures, which we call \emph{linear natural isomorphism} and we will need in the sequel.
 We show that a linear natural isomorphism between VB groupoid morphisms covering the same Lie groupoid map is equivalent to a homotopy between the cochain maps induced on fibers (smoothly depending on the base point).
 To the best of our knowledge, this is new (but see \cite[Section 6.1]{DelHoyo:VBmorita}).

 In Section \ref{sec:0-shifted_cs}, after recalling what are \emph{$0$-shifted symplectic structures}, we define \emph{$0$-shifted symplectic Atiyah forms} and \emph{$0$-shifted contact structures}.
 This requires some work in order to take due care of all the aspects (A2)--(A5) of the definition.
 Such work will be of some inspiration for the subsequent $+1$-shifted case.
 However, notice that, in some respects, the $0$-shifted case is more complicated than the $+1$-shifted case (see below).